nextcloud/vm/README.md

 * [Create a PR](https://help.github.com/articles/creating-a-pull-request/) and improve the code
 * Report [your issue](https://github.com/nextcloud/vm/issues/new)
 * Help us with [existing issues](https://github.com/nextcloud/vm/issues)
 * Test what's not yet released into the stable VM.
-Please have a look at [this subfolder](https://github.com/nextcloud/vm/tree/master/not-supported) for further information.
+Please have a look at [this subfolder](https://github.com/nextcloud/vm/tree/main/not-supported) for further information.
 * Write scripts so that the release process becomes automated with [Vagrant](https://www.vagrantup.com/docs/getting-started/), [Terraform](https://www.terraform.io/) or similar
 * **[Donate](https://shop.hanssonit.se/product-category/donate/) or buy our [pre-configured VMs](https://shop.hanssonit.se/product-category/virtual-machine/): 500 GB, 1 TB, 2TB for both VMware, Hyper-V and [more](https://docs.hanssonit.se/s/W6fMouPiqQz3_Mog/virtual-machines-vm/d/W7Du9uPiqQz3_Mr1/nextcloud-vm-machine-configuration?currentPageId=bls17dahv0jgrltpif20)**

 **FYI**

 Developed by [Daniel Hansson](https://github.com/enoch85) and the Nextcloud community.
-Nextcloud GmbH does not offer support for the VM in the [master branch](https://github.com/nextcloud/vm/tree/master) (full-version), as we only support manual tarball/zip-package installations.
+Nextcloud GmbH does not offer support for the VM in the [maain branch](https://github.com/nextcloud/vm/tree/main) (full-version), as we only support manual tarball/zip-package installations.
 You can download the official Nextcloud VM appliance ([also from this repo](https://github.com/nextcloud/vm/tree/official-basic-vm)) from [our website](https://download.nextcloud.com/vm/Official-Nextcloud-VM.zip) to get a stripped down version for testing if you rather want to skip all the manual steps in our documentation.

-If you want support regarding the full-version VM in master, please contact our partner [Hansson IT](https://www.hanssonit.se/nextcloud-vm).
+If you want support regarding the full-version VM in main, please contact our partner [Hansson IT](https://www.hanssonit.se/nextcloud-vm).

 ## Full documentation
 * [VM](https://docs.hanssonit.se/s/W6fMouPiqQz3_Mog/virtual-machines-vm/d/W6fMquPiqQz3_Moi/nextcloud-vm) (the easiest option)